Historical race concepts: Early modern period

 Scientists who were interested in natural history, including biological and geological scientists, were known as "naturalists".
 They would collect, examine, describe, and arrange data from their explorations into categories according to certain criteria.
 People who were particularly skilled at organizing specific sets of data in a logically and comprehensive fashion were known as classifiers and systematists.
 This process was a new trend in science that served to help answer fundamental questions by collecting and organizing materials for systematic study, also known as taxonomy.

 As the study of natural history grew, so did scientists' effort to classify human groups.
 Some zoologists and scientists wondered what made humans different from animals in the primate family.
 Furthermore, they contemplated whether homo sapiens should be classified as one species with multiple varieties or separate species.
 In the 16th and 17th century, scientists attempted to classify Homo sapiens based on a geographic arrangement of human populations based on skin color, others simply on geographic location, shape, stature, food habits, and other distinguishing characteristics.
 Occasionally the term "race" was used, but most of the early taxonomists used classificatory terms, such as "peoples", "nations", "types", "varieties", and "species".

-Italian philosopher Giordano Bruno (1548–1600) and Jean Bodin (1530–1596), French philosopher, attempted a rudimentary geographic arrangement of known human populations based on skin color.
+Italian philosopher Giordano Bruno (1548–1600) and French philosopher Jean Bodin (1530–1596), attempted a rudimentary geographic arrangement of known human populations based on skin color.
 Bodin's color classifications were purely descriptive, including neutral terms such as "duskish colour, like roasted quinze", "black", "chestnut", and "farish white".

 17th century

-German and English scientists, Bernhard Varen (1622–1650) and John Ray (1627–1705) classified human populations into categories according to stature, shape, food habits, and skin color, along with any other distinguishing characteristics.
+German scientist Bernhard Varen (1622–1650) and English scientist John Ray (1627–1705) classified human populations into categories according to stature, shape, food habits, and skin color, along with any other distinguishing characteristics.

 Ray was also the first person to produce a biological definition of species.

-François Bernier (1625–1688) is believed to have developed the first comprehensive classification of humans into distinct races which was published in a French journal article in 1684, Nouvelle division de la terre par les différentes espèces ou races l'habitant, New division of Earth by the different species or races which inhabit it.
+François Bernier (1625–1688) is believed to have developed the first comprehensive classification of humans into distinct races which was published in a French journal article in 1684, Nouvelle division de la terre par les différentes espèces ou races l'habitant, (New division of Earth by the different species or races which inhabit it).
 (Gossett, 1997:32–33).
 Bernier advocated using the "four quarters" of the globe as the basis for providing labels for human differences.
 The four subgroups that Bernier used were Europeans, Far Easterners, Negroes (blacks), and Lapps.